sergeyshpadyrev/variabler/README.md

 Variabler can take variables from Vault secret manager.

 Let's say, you want to put production environment variables into Vault. <br/>
-You need to create a secret in key-value storage and put the path to this secret to `variables.json`:
+You need to create a secret in a key-value storage and put the path to this secret to `variables.json`:

 ```
 {